tjhickey724/SpecsGradingApp/README.md

 # The Mastery Learning App
-The Mastery Learning App has been designed to help faculty teach course using the Mastery Assessment Pedagogy (M.A.P.) approach which has been used in Brandeis University to teach the PreCalculus and Calculus sections and which has been studied and analyzed in Dr. Ella Tuson's recent PhD Dissertation,
+The Mastery Learning App has been designed to help faculty teach courses using the Mastery Assessment Pedagogy (M.A.P.) approach which has been used in Brandeis University to teach the PreCalculus and Calculus sections and which has been studied and analyzed in Dr. Ella Tuson's recent PhD Dissertation,